MilesCranmer/BorrowChecker.jl/README.md

 to either create a copy of the vector, or _borrow_ `x` using the `&` operator to create a reference.
 You can create as many references as you want, but there can only be one original object.

-The purpose of this "ownership" paradigm is to improve safety of code.
-Especially in complex, multithreaded codebases, it is really easy to shoot yourself in the foot and modify objects which are "owned" (editable) by something else.
+This "ownership" paradigm can help improve safety of code.
+Especially in complex, multithreaded codebases, it is easy to shoot yourself in the foot and modify objects which are "owned" (editable) by something else.
 Rust's ownership and lifetime model makes it so that you can _prove_ memory safety of code!
 Standard thread races are literally impossible.
-(Assuming you are not using `unsafe { ... }` to disable safety features, or rust itself has a bug, or a cosmic ray hits your PC!)
+(Assuming you are not using `unsafe { ... }` to disable safety features, or the borrow checker itself has a bug, etc.)

-In BorrowChecker.jl, we demonstrate a very simple implementation of some of these core ideas.
-The aim is to build a development layer that, eventually, can help prevent a few classes of memory safety issues, without affecting runtime behavior of code.
+In BorrowChecker.jl, we demonstrate an implementation of some of these ideas.
+The aim is to build a development layer that can help prevent a few classes of memory safety issues, without affecting runtime behavior of code.

 The above example, with BorrowChecker.jl, would look like this:

 ```julia
 using BorrowChecker